How to become an intuitive eater in 4 steps

 You’ll start to realize how pervasive body shaming is in our culture and realize that you can never be thin enough, fit enough, or attractive enough to satisfy the illusionary beauty ideals.
 If you’re a woman over 40, you may start noticing that you’re becoming invisible to the attractive gaze, which can feel jarring, but has tremendous opportunity for freedom to be your sassy, badass, midlife self!

-This is the stage you’ll start separating exercise from weight loss and embracing movement your body enjoys for the sake of moving, not trying to change how your body looks.
+This is the stage where you’ll start separating exercise from weight loss and embracing movement your body enjoys for the sake of moving, not trying to change how your body looks.

 It can take a full calendar year to hone your body equanimity skills as you get used to seasonal clothing changes, holidays, work or social events, and navigating diet culture-influenced seasons (i.e. January – national dieting month or spring – beach body prep).

 If you feel the urge to get discouraged, take a beat and remember this is a practice.
-You’re honing your intuitive wisdom skills and you’re creating a healthy life-long relationship with your body.
+You’re honing your intuitive wisdom skills and creating a healthy life-long relationship with your body.
 Take all the time you need.
 It’s worth it!

 Stage 4 – Putting all the stages together in a nuanced practice that supports body changes throughout life